nanderson815/atlanta-triathlon-club/src/pages/atc-coaches/index.md

       century ride in Tahoe, CA. Krista also enjoys CrossFit and incorporates CrossFit Endurance into her training.
     image: /img/1383827_10152344297148378_855082378_n.jpeg
+  - about: >-
+      Karla has been swimming competitively since she was six years old.
+She has a passion for the sport and the community it brings.
+Throughout high school and college, her strongest event was always the distance freestyle, so transitioning to triathlon felt like a natural next step.
+Over the years, Karla has coached swimmers of all ages and skill levels, aiming to pass on her love for technique and disciplined pacing.

+      In 2014, Karla competed in her first pool triathlon as a student at University of Maryland.
+She was also President of the Club Swim at Maryland and traveled to Georgia Tech to compete in Club Swim Nationals!

+      In 2024, Karla moved to Atlanta with her husband Ryan and competed in her first open water triathlon with ATC.
+She is excited to continue building her experience in races while helping other athletes achieve their triathlon goals.
+    name: |-
+      Krista Glasscock
+      Swim Coach
+    image: /img/karla-luetzow.jpeg
   - name: |-
       Sheryl Shectman
       Swim Coach